• Skip to primary navigation

 So here are the main ones with the following sources ('On va déguster France' by François-Régis Gaudry; Larousse Gastronomique; Wikipedia; Europe 1 French documentary 'Historiquement Vôtre' by Olivier Poels; and Escoffier's Le Guide Culinaire):

 • It was known as pain crotté or pain à la romaine (Roman bread).
-Said to exist from the Romans in the 1st century BC, it first appeared in a cookbook by Marcus Apicius;
+Said to exist from the Romans in the 1st century BC, it first appeared in a cookbook by Marcus Apicius.

-• According to Olivier Poels, it was called 'French Bread' in England - with 'French' meaning 'sliced' in old Irish, rather than French - although I can't find any other source for this;
+• According to Olivier Poels, it was called 'French Bread' in England - with 'French' meaning 'sliced' in old Irish, rather than French - although I can't find any other source for this.

-• According to popular legend, perhaps it should have been called French's toast.
-In 1724, New York tavern owner, Joseph French, came up with the idea of re-cycling leftover bread;
+In 1724, New York tavern owner, Joseph French, came up with the idea of re-cycling leftover bread.

 • In New Orleans, it's only known as pain perdu, while around the world it has other names: